Duncan Petrie*

 - October, 2025 |I wrote this song about nothing on a fourteen-hour flight, when everyone else was asleep.

-- September, 2025 |How do you fit one infinity into another?
+September, 2025 |How do you fit one infinity into another?
 Wikiπdia uses π as an index for Wikipedia articles with numbers in their titles.

-- August, 2025 |What do you get when you cross the havin’ of a film camera with a night of listening to someone play the steel guitar?
+September, 2025 |Now the whole party sees / Your dinosaur undees / You‘re pantsless! / Pantsless again!- August, 2025 |What do you get when you cross the havin’ of a film camera with a night of listening to someone play the steel guitar?
 Why, the picture takin’ blues, of course.

 - August, 2025 |I come from a land where bugs can scream!

-- August, 2025 & 2024 |To Pigeon-Fill the Sky is a website!
+August, 2025 & 2024 |To Pigeon-Fill the Sky is a website!
 In 2025, I turned my photobook into an interactive digital experience.

-- July, 2025 |There’s a spider in my website, and it’s interested in you!
+July, 2025 |There’s a spider in my website, and it’s interested in you!

-- April, 2025 |I started writing this song about dinner in the shower, and finished it when I should have been falling asleep.
+May, 2025 |I got a raise in the apocalypse, and I am feeling fine!- April, 2025 |I started writing this song about dinner in the shower, and finished it when I should have been falling asleep.

 - April, 2025 |I saw a rat today, oh boy!
 I wrote this parody of "A Day in the Life" in a cafe in Falmouth, after seeing, yes indeed, a rat.

-- February, 2025 |After reading Don Quixote, I created a Sancho Simulator: all the squire's proverbs, randomized, tantalized, run-round and riled up.
+February, 2025 |After reading Don Quixote, I created a Sancho Simulator: all the squire's proverbs, randomized, tantalized, run-round and riled up.

-requestAnimationFrameand cursor-driven effects. - September, 2024 |To Pigeon-Fill the Sky is a photographic storybook about AI, the creative process, and, of course, pigeons.
+November, 2024 |I made a good point.
+This was the start of my love affair withrequestAnimationFrameand cursor-driven effects.- September, 2024 |To Pigeon-Fill the Sky is a photographic storybook about AI, the creative process, and, of course, pigeons.

 - January, 2024 |There's a cold wind!
 And it's coming here today.